drtshock/Potato/README.md

 Potato
 ======

-If you fork this you can say that you forked a potato.
+If you fork this, you can say that you forked a potato.

 ![potato](http://i.imgur.com/dRnvRZZ.jpg)